temporalio/features/features/data_converter/transfer_types/spec.md

 Failure conversion and memos should NOT use the transfer converter.

-## Potential Future Improvements

-This portion of the spec contains ideas that may improve the feature, but were decided to be out of scope at the time of writing the spec.
-Each section begins with a brief statement of why it was not included for now.

-### TransferTypeConverter Selection
+### User Behavior

+#### Subtyping

 > [!NOTE]
-> Supporting this across SDKs involves adding type hints to the encode path of DataConverters.
+> Supporting subtyping across SDKs involves adding type hints to the encode path of DataConverters.
 > Since this is an advanced feature and there is little expectation of regular use that would cause
 > the behavior this intends to address, this was decided to be moved to out of scope with
 > the potential of revisting later.

-Converting to the transfer type should use the type hint for the target execution rather than the value's runtime type.
-For example:
+We assume users don't extend transfer-convertible types with subtypes.
+Otherwise we would run into a problem:

 ```java
   // Given this workflow